-- Weymouth Harbour Tramway
+- Weymouth Harbour Tramway (The Quay Branch)

-- (The Quay Branch) General introduction (last update 9 Mar 2008)
+- General introduction (last update 6 October 2020)

 Description of the line

 It ran from the main line down to the Weymouth Quayside wharves and the Ferry Terminal.
-Not surprisingly therefore it was harbour traffic that created the need for the line and it carried both the predicatable freight traffic and also passenger services connecting with the Channel Islands packet steamers.
+Not surprisingly therefore it was harbour traffic that created the need for the line and it carried both the predictable freight traffic and also passenger services connecting with the Channel Islands packet steamers.

 The branch was formally a branch from the Portland line and not, as it is now, directly off the main line.
 It leaves the electrified line just north of the main Weymouth station.
 For the first 800 metres, or so, is segregated between fences with one gated level crossing over the access to a retail area and car park.
 The new gates being added in 1999 as part of new development in this area.
+North of this crossing the line remains open but in siding status.

 Brief history